johannww/phd-impl/tee_auction/README.md

 # Azure as TEE for the private Auction

-I re-used modules and data from "github.com/johannww/phd-impl/chaincodes/carbon" and the [Microsoft Confidential Container repository](https://github.com/Microsoft/confidential-sidecar-containers).
+I re-used modules and data from "github.com/johannww/phd-impl/chaincodes/carbon" and the [Microsoft Confidential Container repository](https://github.com/Microsoft/confidential-sidecar-containers) to implement a private auction for carbon credits using Azure as TEE.

 # Setup